— Help you get matched with more than a picture

 Besides identifying key screens for each task and laying out wireframes for these screens, we also discussed about the specific interactions that would take place on each screen and how to make them compatible with the habits of our target users.
 For instance, we put the navigation bar on the top of the screen as opposed to the usual positioning on the bottom after identifying the upward swiping motion as a key component of the interaction flow.

-Here are some screens from the paper prototype (~20 pages) that we created before the first round of usability testing:
+Here are some screens from the paper prototype (about 20 screens) that we created before the first round of usability testing:

 Phase 3: Iterations